JibbSmart/JoyShockMapper/README.md

 TOUCH_DEADZONE_INNER: Sets how large the area with no output is.
 There is no TOUCH_DEADZONE_OUTER, as it is replaced with TOUCH_STICK_RADIUS.
 See below.
 TOUCH_RING_MODE: Sets what ring should be used for TRING, either INNER or OUTER.
 TOUCH_STICK_RADIUS: Sets the size of the stick, or in other words, the amount of touchpad units to travel to the edge of the stick.
+TOUCH_STICK_AXIS** (default STANDARD) - Select whether you want to invert the axis.
+To assign a separate vertical value, provide a second parameter.
 ```

 The touchstick center is always the point of contact.
 As such, one can easily configure swipes by setting a very large touch stick radius and binding values to the 4 directions.